KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/slow.md

 * Slow effect: Struck enemies will have their movement speed slowed.
 If slowed by towers of different strengths, the stronger slow will persist and its duration will be refreshed.
   * Base slow: 10%
   * Additional slow per level: 5%
-  * Slow at max level: 75%
+  * Maximum slow amount: 80%

 At level 8, the slow tower will deal area of effect (AoE) slow and damage on impact.
 Damage is spread evenly among the number of enemies hit.